 Dr. and Mrs. Robertson had 3 children, Lynn, Susan Lorraine and David Mervyn.

 Dr. and Mrs. Robertson returned to Canada and settled in Sarnia, where Dr. Robertson belonged to a group surgical practice from 1947 to 1950.
 In 1950, the family moved to Chatham.
 Dr. Robertson served as the President of St. Joseph’s Medical Staff.
-According to the 1956 Vernon’s City of Chatham Business Directory, Dr. Robertson’s office was located at 220-A Wellington Street West.
+According to the 1956 and the 1965 Vernon’s City of Chatham Business Directory, Dr. Robertson’s office was located at 220-A Wellington Street West.
 He was a respected surgeon.

 In 1966 Dr. and Mrs. Robertson moved to Toronto and Dr. Robertson worked for the Workmen’s Compensation Board.